Custom Search

 Example - Sanitary Drainage System Hospital

-If the theoretical loads from the fixtures in a smaller hospital adds up to 50 l/s, the expected load can be estimated to
+If the theoretical total load from fixtures in a smaller hospital adds up to 50 l/s - the expected total load can be estimated to

 qet = 0.7 (50 l/s)1/2